-There can be no assurance that an active trading market for the ADSs will develop or be sustained.
-The initial offering price was determined by negotiations among the lead underwriters and us.
+However, there can be no assurance that an active trading market for the ADSs will develop or be sustained after this offering is completed.
+The initial offering price has been determined by negotiations among the lead underwriters and us.
 Among the factors considered in determining the initial offering price were our future prospects and the prospects of our industry in general, our revenue, net income and certain other financial and operating information in recent periods, and the financial ratios, market prices of securities and certain financial and operating information of companies engaged in activities similar to ours.
-However, as of the date of this prospectus, the ADSs trade significantly below the initial offering price.
-There can be no assurance that the ADSs will trade at or above the initial offering price within the foreseeable future, if at all.
+However, there can be no assurance that following this offering the ADSs will trade at a price equal to or greater than the offering price.